 The relevance of blockchain technology is increasing day by day.
 Today, a number of companies including Walmart, Pfizer, AIG, Siemens, and Unilever have incorporated blockchain technology to ensure secure and effective transactions using cryptocurrency that doesn’t require a third-party intervention.

-For instance, R3, a financial technology firm in 2015 initiated a program whereby around the top 100 banks including Citi, Bank of America, Deutsche Bank, National Australia Bank, Royal Bank of Canada, etcetera joined its consortium to establish a common crypto-technology-based platform.
+For instance, in 2015, R3, a financial technology firm, initiated a program whereby around the top 100 banks including Citi, Bank of America, Deutsche Bank, National Australia Bank, Royal Bank of Canada, etcetera joined its consortium to establish a common crypto-technology-based platform.

 As per the 2022 record, there are more than 10,000 active cryptocurrencies based on blockchain.
 A few of the most common cryptocurrencies include Bitcoin, Ethereum, Cardano, Stellar, Binance Coin, Ripple, and Litecoin.
 Today, a number of activities involve the use of blockchain technology, like healthcare, finance, supply chain, IoT, automobile, real estate, etcetera.

 Hence, it has gained much attention in very little time as around 91% of the banks had invested in blockchain solutions by 2018.
 Likewise, 66% of the institutions are expected to be running at scale with blockchain.
 It was in 2011 when bitcoin for the first time gained parity with the USD, with one bitcoin being equivalent to one USD.
 However, in 2013 it reached 100 USD, by 2017 it was $1000/BTC and finally, it reached $30,000 by the end of 2020.